-He almost closes the book—yet, before he can, come and take it from his hands.
+He almost closes the book—yet, before he can, I come and take it from his hands.

-“You cannot say such a thing and expect me not to get curious!”
+“You cannot say such a thing and expect me not to grow curious!”
 I chuckle, attempting to lift his mood.
 Yet, he still seems unnaturally irritated…

 “It’s not worth reading,” he says quietly.

 Still, I cannot help but look upon the page.
 This one bears no elaborate decoration, yet is still written in the same, odd manner of the other book.
 However, I still attempt to read it—

 “On þe Fourti-Ferthe of þe sesoune of Âlounne, of þe yere of Our Ladie Seventene Fifti-Four,